 know what patient support services are available, including access to a phone for private telephone conversations, interpreters, translators and resources for the disabled;

-impartial access to medical treatment or accommodation regardless of race, national origin, religion, physical handicaps or sources of payment;
+impartial access to medical treatment or accommodation regardless of age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, and gender identity or expression or sources of payment;

 treatment for any emergency medical condition that will get worse from failure to provide treatment;